top of page

 Taylor Coutts

-Taylor Coutts, ASW, is an Associate Clinical Social Worker and Center Director at StarVista’s Crisis Intervention and Suicide Prevention Center.
-Taylor has provided direct service and leadership in non-profits for the last 11 years and has served on four crisis hotlines serving those impacted by sexual violence, intimate partner violence, crisis and suicidality.
+Taylor Coutts, ASW, is an Associate Clinical Social Worker and Program Director at San Mateo Suicide Prevention.
+Taylor has provided direct service and leadership in non-profits for over 11 years and has served on four crisis hotlines serving those impacted by sexual violence, intimate partner violence, crisis and suicidality.
 Utilizing her executive and organizational skills, Taylor has implemented strong documented processes and revitalized robust trainings at her center.
-Her goals while at StarVista have been to increase quality assurance, streamline operational procedures, and to cultivate a collaborative trauma informed workplace.
-She currently sits on numerous county initiatives such as San Mateo County’s Death Advisory Team and co-chairs the San Mateo County’s Suicide Prevention Committee.
-As one of the smallest crisis centers in the consortium, Taylor feels strongly about serving as a voice for smaller centers and advocating for a unified voice for California crisis counselors.
+Her goals while at San Mateo Suicide Prevention have been to increase quality assurance, streamline operational procedures, and to cultivate a collaborative trauma informed workplace.
+She currently sits on numerous county initiatives such as San Mateo County’s Death Advisory Teams and co-chairs the San Mateo County’s Suicide Prevention Committee.
+Coming from one of the smallest 988 teams in the consortium, Taylor feels strongly about serving as a voice for smaller 988 centers and advocating for a unified voice for California crisis counselors.
 In addition, Taylor comes to this work with lived experience with mental health challenges and is a proud kinship and foster parent as well as a military spouse.

 bottom of page